danielchang2001/EmployeeManager/README.md

 # EmployeeManager
 A basic web application project that mangages employees of an organization/company.
-Add/remove employees, and modify their details such as name, email, image, etc.
+Add or remove employees, and modify their details such as name, email, image, etc.

 ## Goals for the project
 1. Learn Angular and practice frontend development using JavaScript, HTML, CSS